 Please, carefully read the important notes after login.

-The required software for MpdRoot and BmnRoot was installed at the HybriLIT cluster, and you can use it by loading the corresponding modules:
+The external packages for the experiment software, FairSoft and FairRoot, were installed at the HybriLIT cluster, and you can use it by loading the corresponding modules:

 If you have time-consuming tasks, many simple tasks or a lot of files to process, you can use batch system SLURM of the HybriLIT heterogeneous cluster and GOVORUN.
 For an access to the GOVORUN supercomputer run the following command